-Ben currently offers one-to-one therapy online, either short-term or open-ended, depending on the needs of the client.
+Ben offers affordable one-to-one therapy online, either short-term or open-ended, depending on the needs of the client.

 Training, qualifications & experience

-Ben is an Individual Member of the BACP and is currently working towards full accredited membership of the UKCP and BACP at the New School of Psychotherapy and Counselling in London.
+Ben is an Registered Member of the BACP and is currently working towards full accredited membership of the UKCP at the New School of Psychotherapy and Counselling in London.

 Ben is currently qualified to Advanced Diploma Level and is working towards a Masters in Existential Psychotherapy.

-He has experience in delivering short-term therapy in the NHS as well as open-ended therapy for a low cost counselling service in London.
+He has experience in delivering short-term therapy in the NHS as well as open-ended therapy for counselling services in London.

 Ben’s training is in Existential therapy and focuses on overcoming anxiety, working with values and finding meaning in life.

 He has clinical experience working with people with a broad range of presenting issues including anxiety and depression, relationship difficulties, addiction, suicidal thoughts and trauma-related stress.